itsToggle/trakt-scraper/README.md

             -New content is determined with an API call to trakt.tv -The trakt "collection" is searched for upcoming or newly released episodes.
 These are processed further.
                 -The trakt "watchlist" is compared to the collection.
 Everything that isnt collected is processed further.
+            -If the as "new" determined content is released, it is written out as a search query -If the content is a movie, the query is in format: Title.Year (Movie) -If a season is fully released, the query is in format: Title.S01 / Title.Year.S01 (Season Pack) -If a season isnt fully released, the query is in format: Title.S01E01 / Title.Year.S01E01 (Episode) -An API call to rarbg.to's API is made with the query -The response is sorted by video quality and seeders -An API call to magnets2torrents.com is made to gather the torrents file lists.
+                -If an episode cant be found, a fallback to search for a season pack containing the episode is made.
-            -The as "new" determined content is written out as a search query -An API call to rarbg.to's API is made with the query -The response is sorted by video quality and seeders -An API call to the debrid services is made for each torrent (or magnet link to be more precise) -If one of the torrents is cached, the direct links are send to Aria2c via an API call -The trakt collection is updated with the newly downloaded content.
+            -An API call to the debrid services is made for each torrent (or magnet link to be more precise) -If one of the torrents is cached, the direct links are send to Aria2c via an API call -The trakt collection is updated with the newly downloaded content.
-            -If none are chached, the best quality torrent is added to the debrid services for cloud download -The trakt collection is updated with the new content.
+                -Seasons Packs are collected by the episodes found in the torrents file list -If none are chached, the best quality torrent is added to the debrid services for cloud download -The trakt collection is updated with the new content.
-            -The debrid services are periodically checked for finished torrents via an API call -If a torrent is finished, the direct links are sent to Aria2c via an API call.
+                -Seasons Packs are collected by the episodes found in the torrents file list -The debrid services are periodically checked for finished torrents via an API call -If a torrent is finished, the direct links are sent to Aria2c via an API call.
             -Finished torrents are removed from the debrid services